fork/make-up/README.md

     Start developing process
   </summary>

-  XXX controls all necessary processes so that you can focus on programming.
+  Make-up controls all necessary processes so that you can focus on programming.
 </details>

 <details>